Shabbat meals: Saturday Day Meal

 It is customary to eat hot foods at this meal.
-During and after the Second Temple period, the Sadducees, who rejected the Oral Torah, didn't eat heated food on Shabbat (as heated food appears to be prohibited in the written section of the Torah).
+During and after the Second Temple period, the Sadducees, who rejected the Oral Torah, did not eat heated food on Shabbat (as heated food appears to be prohibited in the written section of the Torah).
 To express that they followed the Oral Torah, the Pharisees (who followed of the Tannaim) specifically ate heated food on Shabbat.
 The tradition of eating hot foods on Shabbat has lasted till today.

 In Ashkenazic communities, the custom of eating hot foods is observed by eating cholent, a stew made primarily of meat, potatoes, beans, barley and spices.
 Sauces, onions, carrots, hot dogs, kugel, and ketchup are often added.
-Sephardic Jews, including Moroccans and Iraqis observe the custom of eating hot foods by eating chamin (Hebrew for hot), a similar stew.
+Sephardic Jews, including Moroccans and Iraqis, observe the custom of eating hot foods by eating chamin (Hebrew for hot), a similar stew.
 Bukharian Jews eat a similar stew called Osh Sovo (or "ussvo").

 Shalosh Seudos

 The third meal of Shabbat, called Shalosh seudos, Seudah Shlishit (which literally means "Third Meal" in Hebrew), or Shaleshudus, begins before sundown of Saturday night, although it may continue after.
 It begins with washing for bread and reciting the Hamotzi blessing on two challot.
 Dairy is sometimes eaten at shalosh seudos.